BGI-Qingdao/4D-BioReconX/PCG/README.md

 ```

 ## PCG Mining
-Find genes that could be PCGs by calculating and evaulating correlation coefficient values between known PCGs (from pulished studies) and target genes.
+Find genes that could be PCGs by calculating and evaluating correlation coefficient values between known PCGs (from published studies) and target genes.
 ```
 # A. Use Spearman's rank correlation coefficient
 import scipy.stats